Zeeeepa/blaze/README.md

 ## Not for Everyone

-We'd admit, Blaze isn't for everyone.
-If you're looking for a production-ready, battle-tested full-text search engine, check out [Bleve](https://github.com/blevesearch/bleve) - a modern, feature-rich indexing library in Go.

-If you need **vector search** or **hybrid search** capabilities, check out [Comet](https://github.com/wizenheimer/comet) - **built for hackers, not hyperscalers**.
-It's a high-performance hybrid vector index written in Go that brings together multiple indexing strategies and search modalities.
-Comet supports:

-- **Multiple Index Types**: Flat (exact), HNSW (graph), IVF (clustering), PQ (quantization), and IVFPQ (hybrid)
-- **Full-Text Search**: BM25 ranking with tokenization and normalization
-- **Metadata Filtering**: Fast filtering using Roaring Bitmaps and Bit-Sliced Indexes
-- **Hybrid Retrieval**: Reciprocal Rank Fusion, semantic search, multi-KNN, and multi-query operations
-- **Advanced Features**: Quantization, reranking, autocut, pre-filtering, soft deletes, and index rebuilds

-**Comet — a vector database for people who read source.** If you've ever wondered how vector indexes work, how HNSW graphs are built, or how hybrid search combines semantic and keyword search, layers in pre-filtering, handles rank aggregation, rank fusion etc, Comet gives you a readable, hackable implementation to play with.
+> [!CAUTION]
+> Blaze is an educational implementation.
+For production use, see [Bleve](https://github.com/blevesearch/bleve) - a mature, battle-tested full-text search library.

+Blaze focuses on keyword-based full-text search with inverted indexes.
+If you need semantic search with vector embeddings, [Comet](https://github.com/wizenheimer/comet) ([docs](https://pkg.go.dev/github.com/wizenheimer/comet)) implements various vector indexes (Flat, HNSW, IVF, PQ, IVFPQ) along with hybrid retrieval combining BM25 and vector similarity.

-Blaze is purpose-built to be hackable.
-It is tiny enough to fit in your brain and decent enough to blow it.
-If you've ever wondered how inverted indexes are structured, how BM25 scoring works, or how boolean queries get executed, Blaze gives you a readable, hackable implementation you can learn from and experiment with.
+Blaze is purpose-built to be hackable—small enough to understand completely.
+If you've ever wondered how inverted indexes are structured, how BM25 scoring works, or how boolean queries execute, Blaze provides a readable implementation to learn from.

 ## Installation